What Do We Mean When We Talk About Data Storytelling?: Background

 Our work is largely inspired by the second type of research.
-We derived themes from the current definitions and analyzed how important elements (e.g., narrative structure and characters) of data storytelling are applied in data stories created or evaluated by related literature.
+We derived themes from the current conceptualizations of data storytelling and analyzed how important elements (e.g., narrative structure and characters) of data storytelling are applied in data stories created or evaluated by related literature.
 Inspired by Dimara et al.~\cite{dimara2019interaction} who also tackled highly cross-disciplinary issues, we did not limit our investigation to work published within the visualization community.
-Instead, we gathered and analyzed literature related to the definitions of data storytelling from various disciplines and fields.
-To the best of our knowledge, this is the first systematic review for characterizing the progress of data storytelling definitions.
+Instead, we gathered and analyzed literature from various disciplines and fields.
+To the best of our knowledge, this is the first systematic review for characterizing the conceptualizations of data storytelling.